pl2599/Image-Classification---Predictive-Modeling/README.md

 + CNN architecture.
 Convolution is a mathematical operation that’s used in single processing to filter signals, find patterns in signals.
-In cnn, we used `tf.nn.conv2d` to create 3 convolutional layers (one is gray) More details can be found [here](https://github.com/GU4243-ADS/project-2-predictive-modelling-group-5/blob/master/lib/cnn.ipynb).
+In cnn, we used `tf.nn.conv2d` to create 3 convolutional layers (one is gray).
+For prediction and optimization, we use `session.run()` to calculate accuracy.
+Function `print_accuracy` is a function for printing the classification accuracy on the test set.
+More details can be found [here](https://github.com/GU4243-ADS/project-2-predictive-modelling-group-5/blob/master/lib/cnn.ipynb).
 ![image](figs/cnn-image-1.jpg)